SAMERkab/Snake/README.md

 # Snake

-A more fancy version of the classical Snake game
+A fancier version of the classical Snake game